oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

       ![Index pattern](images/discover-2.png)

 7. Type the custom log entry value you created in the Helidon application: `Help requested` into the filter textbox.
 Press **Enter** or click **Refresh**.
 You should get at least one result.
       >If you haven't hit the application endpoint, or that happened a long time ago, simply invoke again the following HTTP request in the Cloud Shell against your endpoint.
-You can execute request multiple times.
+You can execute requests multiple times.

       ```bash
       <copy>curl -k https://$(kubectl get gateway hello-helidon-hello-helidon-appconf-gw -n hello-helidon -o jsonpath={.spec.servers[0].hosts[0]})/help/allGreetings; echo</copy>